Long-Lived Light Mediators from Higgs boson Decay at HL-LHC, FCC-hh and a Proposal of Dedicated LLP Detectors for FCC-hh: The long-lived mediator particle at the HL-LHC

 \subsubsection{Simulation and computational setup}

 As mentioned previously, we use the \texttt{PYTHIA6} code to generate the process:

-where $X$ is associated objects which are prompt and depends on the production channel, $\phi$ is the long-lived mediator particle, and ``SM" denotes various SM decay products of $\phi$.
-As outlined before, we concentrate on the ggF, VBF and Vh production channels of the Higgs boson in this paper, and among ``SM" decay modes of $\phi$ we consider its decays into $\mu^+ \mu^-$, $\pi^+ \pi^-$, $K^+ K^-$, $g g$, $s \bar{s}$, $c \bar{c}$, $\tau^+ \tau^-$ and $b \bar{b}$.
+where $X$ is associated objects which are prompt and depends on the production channel, $\phi$ is the long-lived mediator particle, and ``SM" denotes various SM decay products of the mediator particle.
+As outlined before, we concentrate on the ggF, VBF and Vh production channels of the Higgs boson, and among ``SM" decay modes of $\phi$ we consider its decays into $\mu^+ \mu^-$, $\pi^+ \pi^-$, $K^+ K^-$, $g g$, $s \bar{s}$, $c \bar{c}$, $\tau^+ \tau^-$ and $b \bar{b}$.
 We use the \texttt{cteq6l1} PDF set from \texttt{LHAPDF6}\,\cite{Buckley:2014ana} to generate all the processes.